peter-daly/clean_ioc/docs/factories.md

 ## Generator

-You can also use a generator as your factory callable.
+You can also use a generator as your factory.
 This enables you to run some teardown tasks then the scope or container is ending.

 ```python